junxit/us-congress-bills-112/metadata.md

 - 2012-09-21 — Placed on the Union Calendar, Calendar No. 497.
 - 2012-09-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-686.
 - 2012-09-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-686.
+- 2012-12-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-12-19 — Considered as unfinished business. (consideration: CR H7329)
+- 2012-12-19 — Considered under suspension of the rules. (consideration: CR H7324-7326)
+- 2012-12-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6016.
+- 2012-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-19 — Mr. Farenthold moved to suspend the rules and pass the bill, as amended.
+- 2012-12-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 2 (Roll no. 638). (text: CR H7324-7325)
+- 2012-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 2 (Roll no. 638).(text: CR H7324-7325)
+- 2012-12-19 — The title of the measure was amended.
+Agreed to without objection.